Wheel of Fortune (Eiko Shimamiya song)

 "Wheel of Fortune" (運命の輪, Unmei no Wa) is Eiko Shimamiya's third single produced by I've Sound and Geneon Entertainment label.
 It was released on April 16, 2008.
 The title track is used as the opening theme to the live-action movie for the anime series Higurashi no Naku Koro ni.
 The B-side "Diorama" is the ending theme to the series.

-The special edition for this single was a DVD containing the PV for Wheel of fortune.
-And it has to be noted that this will be Shimamiya's third tie-in with the Higurashi no Naku Koro ni series.
+The special edition for this single was a DVD containing the PV for Wheel of Fortune.